Holding planning meetings in private homes and gardens

 Who’s coming to the planning meeting?

-• Have they gone through our recruitment checks?
+• Have all adults attending gone through our recruitment checks?

 • Are there people with disabilities or vulnerable volunteers coming?
 Check out our guidance on how to make your risk assessment inclusive.